codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

         at realworld.Application.main(Application.java:65)
 ```

-The `--tag` flag is to give the image a name, you can also give a tag like `dev` or `staging`.
+The `--tag` flag is to give the image a name.
+You can also give a tag like `dev` or `staging`.

-The application is running as it should, the error is happening because the container don’t have access to the other container that runs postgres.
+The application is running as it should; the error is happening because the container doesn't have access to the other container that runs postgres.
 Now that we know that everything is working, we can start to improve some parts of the container build.

 ### .dockerignore

 Like git that have a `.gitignore`, docker has a `.dockerignore` file that exclude files from the copy of your container.
-Let’s create one to not copy the IDE specific and output folders, so we have a faster build.
+Let’s create one to not copy the IDE-specific and output folders, so we have a faster build.

 ```
 .gradle/